rewufu/SuperList/README.md

 ###About

-	This project is not completed.
-I'm working on.
-	It's a mobile and wearable app.
-Mark down the shopping list, and sync to wearable.
-	Leave your phone in your bag when Supermarket shopping.
-Make wearable useful.
+	This application is a mobile and wearable android application for Supermarket list use.
+Click Sync Lists in left drawer in mobile, the lists in mobile will sync to wearable if the wearable is connected.

 ###System Requirements :